[1NA] Chapter 18: Chemical Changes

 e.g zinc + sulfuric acid –> zinc sulfate + hydrogen

-How to test?
+How to identify the gas?

 A lighted split will be extinguished with a ‘pop’ sound.
 This means hydrogen is present.